-For delicious food we recommend you to try
+For delicious food, we recommend trying:

 eatmeat or HogoFogo burgers,

-La Petite Conversation for French cuisine and salads,
+La Petite Conversation for French cuisine and salads, or

 Makalu has heavenly Nepalese and Indian food,

-Superfood Black Kale is a vegan restaurant,
+go to Superfood Black Kale for vegan dishes,

 try Czech cuisine at Pivnice U Rady (reservation needed),

-get best fresh fish at Rybárna na Rynku,
+taste the best fresh fish at Rybárna na Rynku,

 Are you a coffee lover?
 You can find coffee shops around every corner.

-We highly recommend friendly Kavárna Maryčka,
+We highly recommend the friendly Kavárna Maryčka in the DOV,

-PetPunk hipster style café with something to eat by Pawliczka,
+PetPunk, a hipster-style café with something to eat by Pawliczka,

-Industrial Cafe in art deco style,
+Industrial Cafe in the art deco style,

-chill Bo Bistro Store,
+the chill Bo Bistro Store,

 coffee to go from Čerstvý Boby,

-Laura Coffee Sladovna which is also a coffee roastery
+Laura Coffee Sladovna, which is also a coffee roastery,

 or great coffee or chocolate at Vitalo Chocolaterie in case you end up in a mall and need to cheer up.